volodymyrhudyma/blog/content/blog/13-most-used-utility-types-in-typescript.md

 ConstructorParameters constructs a tuple or array type from the types of a constructor.

-Basically, it is similar to the Parameters, but works on a class constructor:
+Basically, it is similar to Parameters, but works on a class constructor:

 ```typescript
 class UserManager {